 Can I combine the Timothy P. O’Shaughnessy scholarship with other scholarships or financial aid?

+Our scholarship is applied after accounting for all other grants, scholarships and financial awards.
 Your school’s financial aid office is responsible to monitor received financial aid and ensure it doesn’t exceed the stated Cost of Attendance.
-In many circumstances, several scholarships and loans can be combined before reaching the limit.

 How is payment made?